 It’s easy to give your green space a little TLC by patching those bare spots.

-Use a hand rake or other tool to help loosen the top layer of soil.
-This will give the new seed a better chance to nestle in and begin to build strong roots.
+You can use a hand rake or other tool to help loosen the top layer of soil.
+This will give the new seed a better chance to take hold and begin to establish strong roots.

-Next, apply your seed and give the newly seeded patch a deep and thorough watering; stop when you see the water start to puddle.
-In order to keep the seeds hydrated so they can grow to their full potential, the patch will most likely need to be watered daily unless there is a lot of rain in the forecast.
+Next, you can apply your seed and give the newly seeded patch a deep and thorough watering; stop when you see the water start to puddle.
+To keep the seeds hydrated and allow them to grow to their full potential, the patch will likely need to be watered daily, unless a significant amount of rain is forecasted.

 Overseed your Thinning Lawn

-To overseed your lawn, the first think you should do is set your mower to one of its lowest settings so you can cut your grass to a height of 2 inches or less, and bag the clippings.
+To overseed your lawn, the first step is to set your mower to one of its lowest settings, allowing you to cut the grass to a height of 2 inches or less, and then bag the clippings.
 Next, rake the lawn to remove any dead grass and debris and loosen up the upper layer of soil so it will be easier for seeds to take root once they’ve sprouted.
 Fill and adjust the spreader according to the instructions on the product package and apply as directed.

-Depending on where you live there are several types of grass seed to choose from, use our helpful guide on identifying your grass to know what type of grass you have so you know what type of seed to buy.
+Depending on where you live there are several types of grass seed to choose from, Use our helpful guide on identifying your grass to know what kind of grass you have so you know what type of seed to buy.